On this page

 - Toggle ON or OFF Allow key contacts to register linked profiles

 - Toggle ON or OFF Allow guest registrations.
-Guest registrants are event attendees that are not members
+Guests are added as member profiles to your database.

 - Add a value in the Limit number of guest registrants per submission number field

 - Toggle ON or OFF Create prospect profiles for guest registrations